SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Systems with Updated Planet Parameters

-Previous studies have uncovered at least 70 exoplanets around 30 (18.3\%) of the 164 stars in our sample (Table \ref{tab:known_planets}).
-Of these 70 known planets, we detected a total of 33 (47.1\%) using publicly available data from HIRES and HARPS (Table \ref{tab:Keplerian_signals}).
-Here we briefly discuss our results for each of these systems individually.
+As discussed in the main text, at least 70 exoplanets (of which at least 9 have been disputed) have previously been detected around 30 of the 164 stars in the sample (\secref{sec:discussion:architectures}).
+Of the known planets, we detected a total of 51 (\secref{sec:results:rvsearch}) orbiting 21 different stars.
+The updated masses and orbital properties of these planets are shown in Table \ref{tab:rvsearch_signals}.
+We also detected signals associated with two known stellar companions (\secref{app:sec:hd165499} and \secref{app:sec:hd212330}).
+While some of these systems were discussed in the main text (\secref{sec:hd190360} to \ref{sec:hd219623}), here we briefly discuss our results for the rest of these systems individually.